Jose-Isimeme/machine-problem-2-/README.md

 *Note: For the ip address, it is easiest to use hostname -I to find the local Ip Address of your device and use that for both the client and the server.

 ## How our team created this code:
+There were some skeleton if and while loops given in reciation so we started with that and filled it in as necessary.
+By following diagrams and instructions (as well as functions and struct ideas) given in recitation and the MP instructions, we were able to create a chat session.